Wales-Ceredigion Flag

 Ooh, hello!
 That'll be the red kites.

-In they swoop, over 150[1] of them, some of them commuting in from 10 miles away.
+In they swoop, over 150 of them, although you too will lose count at about 40-odd, some of them commuting in from 10 miles away.

 If you get here early, you'll see them starting to circle, they just know it's teatime!
 Red kites are natural scavengers and feed mainly on leftovers taking just the occasional live mouse or vole.